isomerpages/nlb-biblioasia/_jul-2009/An Overview of Singapore’s Education System from 1819 to the 1970s.md

 Ministry of Education, Singapore, [_Singapore Government Press Statement_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5283457) (Singapore: Ministry of Education, 1966–1976).
 (Call no. RCLOS 370.95957 SIN)

 Mission Invited by the Federation Government to Study the Problem of the Education of Chinese in Malaya, Malaya, [_Chinese Schools and the Education of Chinese Malayans: The Report of a Mission Invited by the Federation Government To Study the Problem of the Education of Chinese in Malaya_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4315917) (Kuala Lumpur: Govt.
-Press, 1951).
-(Call no. RCLOS 371.979510595 MAL)
+Press, 1951). &nbsp;(Call no. RCLOS 371.979510595 MAL)

 Public Relations Office, [_Singapore, Education Week, May 8th–13th, 1950: The Steps to Success_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4982371) (Singapore: Published by Public Relations Office for the Dept. of Education, 1950).
 (Call no. RDTYS 370.95951 SIN)